Spectral Structure of the Mixed Hessian of the Dispersionless Toda $\tau$-Function: Introduction

+Thus \((H_{mn})\) is the scale-invariant mixed Hessian of the dispersionless free energy.
+This interpretation is closely connected with Takhtajan's free-boson approach to the \(\tau\)-function for smooth Jordan contours \cite{Takhtajan2001}.
+In the genus-zero case, \(\log\tau\) is a K\"ahler potential for a natural Hermitian metric on the space of contours of fixed area, so the mixed derivatives of \(\log\tau\) represent the corresponding metric coefficients in harmonic-moment coordinates.

-The same coefficients may be interpreted in several equivalent languages.
-In Laplacian growth and Hele--Shaw dynamics, \((H_{mn})\) records the second-order coupling between moment deformations.
+The same coefficients therefore appear naturally in several standard frameworks.
+In Laplacian growth and Hele--Shaw dynamics, \((H_{mn})\) describes the second-order coupling between moment deformations.
 In the dispersionless Toda hierarchy, it is the matrix of mixed second derivatives of \(\log\tau\).
 In Bergman-kernel language, one has, with our normalization,

-so the same data may be recovered from the exterior Bergman kernel in conformal coordinates \cite{Bell1992,Jeong2007}.
+so the same coefficients may be recovered from the exterior Bergman kernel in conformal coordinates \cite{Bell1992,Jeong2007}.
 In the normal matrix model, \(\mathcal F\) is the planar free energy, or equivalently the logarithmic energy of the equilibrium measure on \(D\) \cite{ZabrodinWiegmann2006,Teo2009}, and \((H_{mn})\) may be viewed as a mixed \emph{susceptibility} matrix with respect to moment deformations.

-The main contribution of the paper is to determine the spectral structure of \((H_{mn})\) near criticality in a family for which the inverse map can be controlled explicitly.
-The question is which part of the spectrum becomes singular near criticality, and whether that transition is governed by analytic criticality of the inverse branch or by the later geometric loss of univalence.
+The main contribution of the paper is to identify the first singularity seen by the block spectrum of the mixed Hessian and to show that this singularity is analytic rather than geometric.
 This question is genuinely different from the classical holomorphic Grunsky theory, whose operator bounds are tied directly to univalence and quasiconformal extension \cite{Pommerenke1992,Duren1983}.
-In the mixed sector studied here, the first instability is triggered already at the analytic threshold and concentrates into one logarithmically diverging \emph{stiff} mode per symmetry sector, that is, an eigen-direction whose eigenvalue diverges logarithmically, while the remaining sectorial spectrum stays bounded.
+In the mixed sector studied here, the first instability already appears at the analytic threshold and concentrates into one logarithmically diverging \emph{stiff} mode per symmetry sector, while the remaining sectorial spectrum stays bounded.
 The resulting separation between analytic and geometric criticality is invisible in a purely holomorphic framework.
+It should also be distinguished from spectral and determinantal questions for the classical Grunsky operator, including recent asymptotics for truncated holomorphic Grunsky operators \cite{Schiffer1981,Shen2010,JohanssonViklund2023}: those works concern the holomorphic Grunsky coefficients or Fredholm determinants built from them, whereas here the basic object is the mixed Hessian \((H_{mn})\), and the relevant transition is a logarithmic rank-one spike at the earlier analytic threshold \(\zeta_c\).